Summary

 Can we 'Speak Up' - Together?
 5

-• Spend TENS of billions on misguided solutions
+• Spend billions on misguided solutions

 • Stay hooked on pills that cease to work.